Quick Exit

 • SIDS and Safer Sleep Training

-Specifically aimed at professionals and practitioners who are working closely with families in a role where giving safer sleep advice is part of their core role e.g. midwives, health visitors, GP staff, and social workers.
+This training is for professionals and practitioners who work closely with families in a role where giving safer sleep advice is a key part of their role, including:

 • Basic safer sleep: Having opportunistic conversations

-Designed for professionals and practitioners who may come into contact with families and might have an opportunity to give safer sleep information, however brief their contact is, and irrespective of their role e.g. fire fighters, paramedics, police officers, and housing officers.
+Designed for professionals and practitioners who may come into contact with families and might have an opportunity to give safer sleep information, however brief their contact is, including:

 Comments